-- □ They must have all elements of traditional majorette costume (garrison/cap, suit or its imitation with facings, skirt, boots). - For juniors and seniors are boots compulsory, for cadets boots are not compulsory. - □ The costumes as a whole must give the impression of uniforms.
+- □ They must have all elements of traditional majorette costume (garrison/cap, suit or its imitation with facings, skirt, boots). - □ For juniors and seniors are boots compulsory, for cadets boots are not compulsory. - □ The costumes as a whole must give the impression of uniforms.
 Individual parts of the uniforms may be different. - □ The costume may not be sleeveless and must cover, chest, waist, abdomen and back. - □ All costumes must be identical, only captain shall be distinguished The leader/captain must have different costume in some way.
 The judges have to see clearly who is captain (for ex. different colour skirt or uniform, some emblem on uniform etc.)

-- □ The missing part of the compulsory uniform/costume 0,30 point / technical juror / - Captains uniform not distinguished 0,30 point / technical juror / - □ Missing boots JUNIORS, SENIORS- 0,30 point / technical juror / - □ Failure to comply with the specified time of the performed choreography on the commands of the captain, the missing captain 2,00 point technical juror - □ Unsuitable music style 0,50 point / technical juror / - □ Element from IV. and V. level BAT, gymnastic and acrobatic elements, lifting 0,40 point (for each element) / technical juror / - Other penalisations and beneficiations are identical with BAT section /misstep , time, equipment fall.../
+- □ The missing part of the compulsory uniform/costume 0,30 point / technical juror / - Captains uniform not distinguished 0,30 point / technical juror / - Missing boots JUNIORS, SENIORS- 0,30 point / technical juror / - □ Missing captain 2,00 point technical juror - □ Unsuitable music style 0,50 point / technical juror / - Missing obligatory element 0,40 point /technical judge/ - □ Element from IV. and V. level BAT, gymnastic and acrobatic elements, lifting 0,40 point (for each element) / technical juror / - Other penalisations and beneficiations are identical with BAT section /misstep, time, equipment fall.../

-Competition section CLASSIC MAJORETTES POM - POM
+Competition section CLASSIC MAJORETTESPOM - POM

-- 2 basic pieces of pom pom for one majorette. - During the competition performance it is possible to exchange the pom-pom amongst the competitors for other colour pom-pom. - No other additional equipment (scarfs, ribbons, etc.) is for the competition choreography permitted. - Uninterrupted contact with equipment during the whole course of the choreography is compulsory.

-- □ It is allowed for one or more contestants to hold 2 or more pieces of equipment at the expense of their partners but only in a short part of the choreography. - □ The uninterrupted contact with equipment during the choreography is compulsory; the equipment must not be laid on the floor. - □ In the final position and start position the equipment cannot be laid on the floor without the contact with contestant.
+- 2 basic pieces of pom pom for one majorette. - During the competition performance it is possible to exchange the pom-pom amongst the competitors for other colour pom-pom. - No other additional equipment (scarfs, ribbons, etc.) is for the competition choreography permitted. - Uninterrupted contact with equipment during the whole course of the choreography is compulsory. - □ It is allowed for one or more contestants to hold 2 or more pieces of equipment at the expense of their partners but only in a short part of the choreography. - □ The uninterrupted contact with equipment during the choreography is compulsory; the equipment must not be laid on the floor. - □ In the final position and start position the equipment cannot be laid on the floor without the contact with contestant.